Immigration to the U.S.

 Once you have secured your admission to Wooster, confirmed your ability to finance a Wooster education, and received your I-20 or DS-2019, you still have several very important next steps to follow.

 - Policies can change frequently and with little warning.
 For the most up to date visa application procedures from your country, please visit the website of the US Embassy for your country.

-- Become familiar with the Visa Application Tips and the Port of Entry Procedures.
+- Become familiar with the Port of Entry Procedures.

 - Become familiar with the process (video) required to make your SEVIS I-901 payment.
 This fee is separate from visa fees and school SEVIS administration fees.
 Your payment must be made before you go to your visa interview.

 Instructions for Most Non-Immigrant Students

 Step 1: I-901 SEVIS Fee